 What Is LocalBTV?

 LocalBTV is a streaming service that offers local TV stations in the markets it serves.
-As I write this, it is available in thirteen markets: Indianapolis, Phoenix, Philadelphia, Chicago, Atlanta, Louisville, New York City, Las Vegas, San Francisco Bay Area, San Diego, Southern California, California Central Coast, and Fresno.
-Like with Locast, due to licensing and copyright issues, you must live within a particular television market to get access.
-LocalBTV plans to expand to more markets.
+As I write this, it is available in twenty-three markets including Indianapolis, Phoenix, Philadelphia, Chicago, Atlanta, Louisville, New York City, Las Vegas, San Francisco Bay Area, San Diego, and Southern California.
+They plan to expand into more markets.
+Due to licensing and copyright issues, you must live within a particular television market to get access.
+This was also the case with Locast.

-LocalBTV only offers channels it is authorized to offer, which means it hasn't run into legal difficulties like Locast and Aereo.
-That also means it doesn't offer the major networks.
-However, according to their FAQ, they do have a plan to offer them:
+LocalBTV only offers channels it is authorized to offer, which means it hasn't encountered legal difficulties like Locast and Aereo.
+That also means it doesn't offer the major networks: ABC, NBC, CBS, and Fox.
+However, according to their FAQ, they do plan to offer them at some point:

 "Other stations such as the major networks (ABC, NBC, etc) will be available in the future."

 LocalBTV is free, but they have plans to add a paid Premium version.

 "The free version has 25 or more channels, but when we release our paid premium version you’ll get more than 50 local stations including the major network stations."